-The no action alternative, while it does not meet the purpose of and need for the Proposed Action, is included in compliance with Council on Environmental Quality regulations implementing NEPA (40 CFR 1502.14(c)).
+The no action alternative, while it does not meet the purpose of and need for the Proposed Action, is included in compliance with Council on Environmental Quality regulations implementing NEPA (40 CFR

+§ 1502.14(c)).
 The No Action Alternative considers continued operation of the existing facility.
 Repairs and maintenance would be completed as needed and as resources are available.
-While the No Action Alternative would also result in the loss of the benefits associated with the Preferred Action Alternative.
-These benefits include meeting the need for a modern, efficient, and cost-effective NWHC; the societal advantages derived from continuing to advance wildlife health science; and the potential economic benefits to the City of Madison and Dane County as a consequence of construction and operation of the new facility.
+While the No Action Alternative would avoid potential environmental impacts associated with development of a new NWHC, adoption of the No Action Alternative would also result in the loss of the benefits associated with the Preferred Action Alternative.
+These benefits include meeting the need for a modern, efficient, and costeffective NWHC; the societal advantages derived from continuing to advance wildlife health science; and the potential economic benefits to the City of Madison and Dane County as a consequence of construction and operation of the new facility.

-ES-4 Summary of Environmental Consequences
+ES-5 Summary of Environmental Consequences